Violet-throated starfrontlet: Description

 All four subspecies of violet-throated starfrontlet are 13 to 14.5 cm long.
 All have long, straight, black bills, with the females' being longer than the males'.
 Both sexes of all subspecies have a white spot behind the eye.
 Both sexes have a forked tail, with the male's more deeply indented than the female's.

 Males of the nominate subspecies weigh 8 to 13 g and females 4 to 6 g.
 The male's head is blackish blue and the back shining bronzy green.
 The tail is orange-buff with small bronzy tips.
 The throat and upper breast are green with an iridescent violet spot on the throat.
 A thin gray band separates the upper breast from the green lower breast and cinnamon belly.
 The nominate female has a green head, a buff throat with green spots, and a darkish green breast.

 Males of subspecies C. v. dichroura weigh 4 to 10 g and females about 7.9 g.
 Males have an emerald green forehead, a bluish throat patch, a whitish chest band, and a wide bronzy band at the end of the tail.
 The female is similar but without the throat patch.

 Subspecies C. v. albicaudata weighs 6 to 12 g.
 Males have a bottle green head with an iridescent turquoise forehead and a shiny golden copper back.
 The outer tail feathers are whitish to pale green at the end and the others a darker green.
 The chin is moss green, the throat patch violet, the breast moss green, and the belly golden green.
-Females are similar to those of the nominate volifer but with the same tail colors as this subspecies' males.
+Females are similar to those of the nominate violifer but with the same tail colors as this subspecies' males.

 Males of subspecies C. v. osculans weigh 5 to 11 g and females 5 to 7 g.
 Males have a greenish turquoise forehead and a dark shining green crown.
 The tail has a narrow bronzy band at the end.
 The throat spot is variable and the belly pale cinnamon.
 The female is similar but does not have the turquoise forehead or throat patch.